Skip to main content

 Need a dispute resolution & litigation lawyer?
 Talk to Astris Law.

-We work directly with directors on dispute resolution & litigation matters across Australia.
+We work directly with our clients on dispute resolution & litigation matters across Australia.
 No layers, no committees.
 One lawyer who understands your business completely.

 Other Practice Areas